Antique & Vintage Jewellery

 Price: £95

 This is a group of two large Egyptian pendants on a long box chain.
 The pendants are a plaque or talisman that has Hieroglyphs the other is the head of Nefertiti.
 These go perfectly together and look great on the long chain.
-Both pendants have Egyprian silver hallmarks.
+Both pendants have Egyptian silver hallmarks.

 Two watch fobs 1912 and 1923